ahmet-uzgor/my-movies_api/README.md

-This folder includes example node.js restful api which is called as My-Movie-Api
+This folder includes example node.js restful api which is called as My-Movie-Api .
+CREATED by AHMET UZGOR

 First writed api with node.js also it used mongod atlas as DB and heroku , travis cı is used for deployment and continous integration.